 Once the army left the area, the farmer looked for a way to speed up the drying process to stop the oxidation of the tea leaves and to meet orders that needed to be fulfilled.
 He decided to craft a pine wood fire to dry the leaves – resulting in a smoky flavour and the birth of Lapsang Souchong tea.

-Lapsang Souchong is the original black tea processed using the fourth and fifth leaves (denoted by the word “souchong”), and not the buds of the Camellia sinensis (tea) plant.
+Lapsang Souchong is the original black tea processed using the fourth and fifth leaves (denoted by the word “souchong”, which means ‘small sort’ in Chinese), and not the buds of the Camellia sinensis (tea) plant.